 Healthy communications between you, the homeowner, and your HOA management company is vital to well-being of your home, the building facility and your community of neighbors.
 Not only does regular, open and honest updates between HOA management and condo owners ensure accountability and that issues are being addressed, but it also works in everyone’s best interests by enhancing the safety and security of the community.

-The two key factors to improving communication betweet HOA Management and homeowners are transparency and consistency.
-Promptly responding to requests and holding open meetings are a great way to build and maintain trust while routine updates can be a proactive way to resolve situations before they come to a head.
+The two key factors to improving communication between HOA Management and homeowners are transparency and consistency.
+Promptly responding to requests and holding open meetings are great ways to build and maintain trust, while routine updates can be a proactive way to resolve situations before they come to a head.

-Just like any working relationship, regular communication between homeowners and their HOA management company helps to keep everyone on the same page, eliminate confusion and minimize conflict.
+Just like any working relationship, regular communication between homeowners and their HOA management company helps to keep everyone on the same page, eliminate confusion, minimize conflict and save money.
 But, it’s not just the property manager or condo board’s responsibility to act as the go-between for all communications, it’s up to you too!

 How Homeowners & Condo Boards Can Improve Communications with HOA Management